 How would you describe your own plotting style: Are you a Plotter, a Pantser or even a Plantser?

-Have fun with plotting your newest story and I see you guys in the next writing post,
+Have fun plotting your newest story and I see you guys in the next writing post,

 https://www.mirlime.at